vuonghy2442/lonelybot/docs/macro_formalization.md

   and by `convert.rs` resolving the concrete card lazily.
 The macro engine needs its own explicit rule — this is it.

-### 6.6 The falsifier for the design
+### 6.6 The falsifier for the design — MEASURED GREEN (2026-09)

-`macro_transitions_direct` (to implement: rules of §6.4 producing the post-state by executing the short move sequence + sweeping) differentially against the closure-oracle `enumerate_commitments` (already in-tree): availability and canonical post-state must agree per commitment per state over the corpus; log the first divergence — that is either a missing rule case (extend §6.4) or a defeat of the design, in which case the closure torus is semantically necessary and the fast path is refuted.
+`macro_transitions_direct` (in-tree in `src/macro_game.rs`, branch
+`macro-game`) differentially against the closure-oracle `enumerate_commitments`, per commitment per state over the probe corpus, with channel forensics wired in.
+Result at this writing: **5129 commitment evaluations, 0 fabricated successors, 0 missed availability** — the `extra_separate == 0` assertion is hard and never fired; the `missing` metric started at 44 and went to 0 through three rule-list shortenings caught by the instrument alone: (a) a control-flow ordering bug in the stack channels, (b) the zero-step degenerate prefix case colliding with the ambiguous-twin story, (c) the declared §6.4 crease (chained borrows/digs deeper than one) — closed by a bounded neighborhood BFS fallback that fires on 27/5129 commitments.
+Channel load: tableau-direct 87%, stack-direct 18%, shared ~97% of outputs with the constant-work channels; the BFS fallback is the residual scaffolding and is where any future divergence will appear.

 ### 6.7 Why ≤ 2 is structural: the two-type interaction ball